Basic Quantum Algorithms: Shor’s Integer Factoring Algorithm

 Shor's algorithms were presented at a conference in 1994~\cite{Sho94}.
 The full paper was published in 1997~\cite{Sho97}, and reviewed in 1999~\cite{Sho99}.
-It describes two quantum algorithms for integer factoring and discrete logarithm that run in polynomial time.
+It describes two quantum algorithms for integer factoring and discrete logarithms that run in polynomial time.
 The best-known classical algorithms run in sub-exponential time.
 Shor's algorithms exploit not only quantum parallelism but also entanglement, being a remarkable and celebrated scientific contribution to quantum computing.
 The algorithm for factoring integers is the focus of this Chapter and is described in many books~\cite{Hid19, KLM07, Mer07, NC00, NO08, RP11, Sch19, SS08, YM08}.
+Some knowledge of group theory is helpful.